Loading...

 Pair with Protein

-Include a side of low-fat yogurt or a small portion of dal.
-Protein can help slow down the absorption of carbohydrates.
+Include a side of low-fat yogurt or a serving of cottage cheese with your meal.
+Protein can help slow the absorption of carbohydrates, minimizing spikes.

 Add Healthy Fats